 Joan Miro and Salvador Dali are two of the artists from the surrealist movement whose work has survived till today.
 Salvador Dali, with his flamboyant lifestyle, is best remembered.
 The word ‘surrealism’ brings to mind his dreamy half realistic work with dripping clocks and elephants on stilts.
 Joan Miro’s work was more abstract in nature, using nearly primary colors and shapes like lines and circles.
 Yet both were artists in the surrealism movement of the 1920’s.
 Gathered on this page you will find poster calendars featuring the work of a variety of Surrealist artists.

-Featured first is the Magritte Poster Calendar 2013.
+Featured first is the Magritte Poster Calendar.
 His surrealism is often to do with language, like his famous ‘ce n’est pas un pipe’ (this is not a pipe).
 Shown here is a dove in front of a face – disconcerting?
 Well, that’s probably precisely what Magritte aimed at achieving in his viewers.

 Is Paul Klee considered a Surrealist?
 I’m not sure.
 His most famous art is probably closer to cubism.
-Still, I love the colors in this piece from the 2013 Paul Klee Poster Calendar.
+Still, I love the colors in this piece from the Paul Klee Poster Calendar.

+If you want more than the standard set of Surrealists on your kitchen wall, the Surrealisten poster calendar by three German Museums may be just the thing.
+Surrealisten is German for, you guessed it, Surrealism.
 Poster calendars are distinguished by their large posters and the lack of room to write down much.
 Still, each month you will find the dates of that month included.
 The pages in these large-format calendars are stunning enough to be framed and mounted on their own.
 The first two are published by teNeues and include multi-lingual introduction and a European linear calendarium.
 The exception is the Frida Kahlo de Rivera poster calendar.
 It’s published by the equally famous publisher Taschen.

-Kahlo’s arresting pictures, most of them small format self-portraits, express the burdens that weighed upon her soul.
+Kahlo Poster Calendar Kahlo’s arresting pictures, most of them small format self-portraits, express the burdens that weighed upon her soul.
 This poster calendar features a dozen Kahlo prints on premium textured paper.
 Perforation allows you to easily remove the prints for framing.

-Dali 2012 Poster Calendar
+Dali Poster Calendar

 Dali Poster Calendar It’s hard to choose from the thousands of images created by Salvador Dali, but the twelve images in the 2012 Dali Poster Calendar don’t disappoint as you move through the months.